MothCocoon/FlowGraph/README.md

 * I'm planning to release the Flow plugin on the Marketplace, so more people could discover it and conveniently add it to their asset libraries.
 It will be free of charge, obviously.

 ## Acknowledgements
 I feel it's important to mention that I didn't invent anything new here, with the Flow Graph.
 It's an old and proven concept.
-I'm only the one who decided it would be crazy useful to adopt it for Unreal Engine.
-And make it publically available as my humble contribution to the open-source community.
+I'm just one of many developers who decided it would be crazy useful to adopt it for Unreal Engine.
+And this time, also to make it publically available as the open-source project.
 * Such simple graph-based tools for scripting game screenplay are utilized for a long time.
 Traditionally, RPG games needed such tools as there a lot of stories, quests, dialogues.
 * The best narrative toolset I had the opportunity to work with is what CD Projekt RED built for The Witcher series.
 Sadly, you can't download the modding toolkit for The Witcher 2 - yeah, it was publically available for some time.
 Still... you can watch the GDC talk by Piotr Tomsiński on [Cinematic Dialogues in The Witcher 3: Wild Hunt](https://www.youtube.com/watch?v=chf3REzAjgI) - it includes a brief presentation how Quest and Dialogue editors look like.
 It wouldn't be possible to create such an amazing narrative game without this kind of toolset.
 I did miss that so much when I moved to the Unreal Engine...
 * Finally got an opportunity to work on something like this at [Reikon Games](http://www.reikongames.com/).
 They badly wanted to build a better tool for implementing game flow than level blueprints or existing Marketplace plug-ins.
 I was very much interested in this since the studio was just starting with the production of the new title.
 And we did exactly that, created a node editor dedicated to scripting game flow.
 Kudos to Dariusz Murawski - a programmer who spent a few months with me to establish the working system and editor.
 And who had to endure my never-ending feedback and requests.